christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 in the loss of all recorded history up until that point so that they could cover up the tracks of their psy-op religion.

 Endnotes (Chapter 8)

 (a) Marcion of Sinope aka Markianos of Alexandria grew up in the Attis-Sabazios cult on Anatolia before traveling to Judea to study under rabbi Akiva and finally to Alexandria at the Alexandrian School.

 (b) There was a Marcus who founded the Marcosian Gnostic sect.
 He was a teacher of Bishop Irenaeus and a friend of Clement of Alexandria.
 Was he also Marcion of Sinope aka Markianos of Alexandria? (https://en.wikipedia.org/wiki/Marcus_%28Marcosian%29).
 St. Jerome in "Against Jovinian" describes Mark as a disciple of the Gnostic teacher Basilides.
 Here is a list of "Marks" who were active around the same time: Mark, the Evangelist, John Mark, Mark of Apollonias, Markianos of Alexandria, Mahalia, Marcus of Jerusalem, Marcus Pompeius, Marcus Annaeus Lucanus, Marcus the Magician, Marcion of Sinope, Marcus the Marcosian.
 Mark of Apollonias, John Mark, Mark the cousin of Barnabas, and Mark the Apostle are considered to be the same person by historians, so it is conceivable that all these "Marks" were the same person.

 (c) In 41 A.D Emperor Claudius sent a letter of warning to the Jews in Egypt (preserved in a papyrus now in the British Museum, R Lond.
 1912), where he described them as "the fomenters of a universal plague throughout the civilized world.".
 He eventually expelled them from Rome: https://en.wikipedia.org/wiki/Claudius'_expulsion_of_Jews_from_Rome In the Acts of the Apostles (Acts 18:1-18) it explains how the Apostle Paul met Priscilla and Aquila and mentions in passing an expulsion of Jews from Rome.
 "Paul" was Rabbi Akiva and Aquila of Sinope aka Onkelos was his student.
 So, it is possible that the conspiracy even pre-dated the Bar kohiba revolt.
 Previous to this, Valerius Maximus, in his work 'Facta ac dicta memorabilia', mentions the expulsion of Jews from Rome in 139 BCE by the praetor peregrinus Cn.
-Cornelius Hispalus for attempting to currupt the cult of Jupiter.
+Cornelius Hispalus for attempting to currupt the cult of Jupiter.[^13]

 (d) Quintus Tineius Sacerdos, the brother of Quintus Tinnius Rufus, was the governor of Pontus in Anatolia, so the family likely derived from there.
 Pilate means the temperament of a warrior I.e., famously temperamental.
 That's where the name Pontius Pilate comes from. *Pilate might also = "Pileatus" (Latin for "wearing a felt cap," a Pontic priestly garb).